William Young Collection (#023)

 Young was someone who was constantly writing, and apparently, he never learned to type.
 His manuscript collection is full of pages with his handwriting—on a variety of subjects—but mostly concerning theology, philosophy, and philosophers.
 Young wrote hundreds of sermons, essays (which may have turned into books, sermons or articles), several books, many articles and many more reviews of books and articles.
 He was a co-translater of Herman Dooyeweerd’s New Critique of Theoretical Thought and he was the author of Toward a Reformed Philosophy.
 He contributed to the article on Dooyeweerd in Creative Minds in Contemporary Theology.
 He was also very much interested in the philosophy of Ludwig Wittgenstein and wrote a monograph on the famed philosopher for the Modern Thinkers Series.

 Dr. Young was a faithful and dedicated Presbyterian throughout his life and he held very conservative Christian beliefs.
-It was the Orthodox Presbyterian Church (a conservative off-shoot from the Presbyterian Church of the United States of America) in which he was ordained, and in which he first preached.
+It was the Orthodox Presbyterian Church (a conservative offshoot from the Presbyterian Church in the United States of America) in which he was ordained, and in which he first preached.
 In January of 1976 he became a member of the Presbyterian Reformed Church, and also participated in its governance and administration.
 From 1978 to 1995, he was the stated supply of the Presbyterian Church of Rhode Island in East Greenwich.
 He was also interested in, and to some extent interacted with other Presbyterian denominations; and this collection contains papers from the Presbyterian Church in America, the Presbyterian Church USA, the Free Church of Scotland and the Free Presbyterian Church of Scotland.
 He also supported Christian missionary efforts in Korea and Japan.

 Dr. Young has traveled extensively around the world, especially in Europe and the Orient.
 He spent time in the Netherlands in 1958 and Norway and Finland in 1966 studying modal logic and worked on the monograph at the Wittgenstein Archive.